RodneyShag/Spark/readme.md

            .agg(strConcat.as[String]).show
 ```

-The above solution would work, except that it's missing Encoders
+The above solution now needs Encoders for it to work.

 ### Encoders